 NOTE: Federal student loans will not be processed until the ISIR or SAR has been received and the student's financial aid file is complete.
-Students must initially be in school 30 days to receive the first loan disbursement.
-Subsequent disbursements are based on hours of attendance.
+New borrowers must also be in school 30 days to receive a loan disbursement.

 ENTRANCE AND EXIT LOAN COUNSELING SESSIONS